Blog

 Legal Custody vs Physical Custody

 Louisiana custody laws allow for decisions to be made regarding both physical and legal types of custody.
 If a parent has physical custody, they act as the primary residence for the child and are responsible for day-to-day care.
 If a co-parent is granted legal custody, they are responsible for all important decision-making for the child.
-Legal custody includes decisions about education, religion, health issues, and any other potentially life altering decisions.
-Co-parents are typically able to divide these decisions up or even make them together if they are able to successfully cooperate with one other.
+Legal custody includes decisions about education, religion, health issues, and any other potentially life-altering decisions.
+Co-parents are typically able to divide these decisions up or even make them together if they can cooperate successfully.
 If not, the decision is left up to the court, and it can be shared or granted solely to one of the parents.

 Shared Custody vs Joint Custody